Baltimore Oriole (m. Hoagy Carmichael, w. Paul Francis Webster) — copyright date: 13 March 1942

 See the review of the recording at Jazz.com, by Thomas Cunniffe

-The duration of the audio file in the first video below agrees with the track length given by CarmenMcRae.com and Amazon, while that in the second video is about 19 seconds shorter.
+The duration of the audio file in the first video below agrees with the track length given by CarmenMcRae.com and Amazon (3:51), while that in the second video is at least 19 seconds shorter.
 However, the second doesn’t appear to be cut.
-Instead, comparison of the two indicates that the speed has been increased in the audio file used in the second video by about 8.3%.
+Instead, comparison of the two suggests that either two separate recordings were released or the speed was altered on one of them.

 Sheila Jordan — from her debut album Portrait of Sheila, Blue Note – BLP 9002, released in 1962; the album was recorded at Van Gelder Studio, Englewood Cliffs, NJ on 19 September and 12 October 1962

 Judy Henske — from the 1964 Elektra LP High Flying Bird, EKL-241 (mono), EKS 7241 (stereo)

 Jack Marshall – guitar